HungryFlo/HungryFlo.github.io/_pages/cv_en copy.md

 * Dormitory Management System, Co-Leader
   * Task: Develop a dormitory management system with data panels that allows users to manage with multi-granularity.
   * Vue, Springboot, Mybatis, Program Management
-* Dietary Nutrition Manager Application Frontend and Backend Development
-  * This project uses PyQt to achieve nutritional component statistics for three meals.
-  * Imports cafeteria menus and meal ordering information (table import or interface selection), and the program calculates nutritional components based on the "Chinese Food Composition Table (6th Edition)".
-  * Independently completed all work from information collection to development and testing.

 AWARDS
 ======

-* National Scholorship, 2024
 * Outstanding Student Cadre of Xi'an Jiaotong University, 2024
 * Second Prize of National University Students Electrical Math Modeling Competition, 2024
 * Third Prize in XJTU Mathematical Modeling Competition, 2024